-"It's not the equations that make it difficult for a mathematician like me to grasp quantitative finance.
-My problem is with adopting the psychology, the motivations, the persona of Investor. . .
-Someone who . . . has never aspired to playing Investor, a figure whose cardinal virtue is maximizing returns, is at a distinct disadvantage."
+It's not the equations that make it difficult for a mathematician like me to grasp quantitative finance.
+My problem is with adopting the psychology, the motivations, the persona of Investor ...
+Someone who ... has never aspired to playing Investor, a figure whose cardinal virtue is maximizing returns, is at a distinct disadvantage.

 I'm not buying it.
-I don't understand much about finance myself, for the simple reason that I find it boring.
-I'd much rather spend my time thinking about other things, and my income allows me to live comfortably without being clever about investing.
-Moreover, whether or not Eugene Fama is right that no one can ever beat the market, it would unquestionably require a lot of work-I would need to outsmart a lot of people who are pretty much as smart as I am and are working hard at it.
-Presumably, I am just as well off with my savings in an index fund.
-Dollars to donuts Harris's actual motivations are the same.
+I don't understand much about finance myself, for the simple reason I find it boring, I'd much rather spend my time thinking about other things, and my income is large enough that I can live comfortably without being clever about investing.
+Moreover, whether or not Eugene Fama is right that no one can ever beat the market, it would unquestionably require a lot of work, since it would involve outsmarting a lot of people who are pretty much as smart as me and are working hard at it.
+So I am presumably just as well off with my savings in an index fund.
+Dollars to donuts Harris' actual motivations are the same.
 In any case, ignorance is never a matter for self-congratulation; it is too easy to attain.

-Harris is disgusted with the philistines in government who dare question that mathematical research should be funded at taxpayer expense.
-In an extensive historical survey and deep analysis of the various justifications for doing mathematics, he primarily sets the argument that mathematics is beautiful or that it is art (Hardy's justification) against the argument that mathematics has practical benefits (the "Golden Goose" justification).
-He argues, obviously correctly, that the golden goose argument has very little to do with the practice or motivations of most pure mathematicians; he is not content with the art argument, as mathematics is many ways actually not similar to the mainstream arts.
-The position he ends up with is that mathematics, and other abstract intellectual studies, are forms of creative play and deserve support on that basis.
-He writes, (p.
+Harris is disgusted with the philistines in government who dare question why mathematical research should be funded at taxpayer expense.
+He gives a very extensive historical survey and deep analysis of the various justification given for doing mathematics: primarily playing off the argument that mathematics is beautiful or that it is art (Hardy's justification) against the argument that mathematics has practical benefits (the "Golden Goose" argument).
+He argues, obviously correctly, that the Golden Goose argument has very little to do with the practice or motivations of most pure mathematicians; and he is not content with the art argument, since mathematics is many ways actually not very similar to the mainstream arts.
+The position he ends up with is that mathematics, and other abstract intellectual studies, are forms of creative play and deserves support on that basis.
+He writes3 (p.
 70)